alexisbondu/FEARS/README.md

 - D. Gay(2).

-How reproduce the experiments of the paper ?
+How to reproduce the experiments of the paper ?
 --------------------------------------------

 - Install the Khiops software (www.khiops.com)